Configure serial and batch numbers

 The serial number that is specified in the Serial number field on the purchase order line is assigned to all products on the line.
 If Serial number control is selected for the Tracking dimension group, serial numbers must be unique for each item, and you cannot assign a serial number to the order line if the quantity is greater than one.

 When you enter the serial number, use the pound (#) sign to indicate how many digits you want to appear in the serial number.
-The minimum amount of pound signs in a serial number is as many as the number of digits in the item quantity.
+The minimum number of pound signs in a serial number is as many as the number of digits in the item quantity.

 The Create serial numbers button always creates unique serial numbers.
 If you want to have the same serial numbers assigned to a quantity other than one, type serial numbers manually in the Transactions/Register now pane and use split functionality.
 Alternatively, you can use a number group to auto-create serial numbers with a fixed quantity other than one unit.